Sleepio: History

 Sleepio is the first program from Big Health, the behavioural medicine company co-founded by Professor Colin Espie and Peter Hames.

 In March 2013 Sleepio was one of the launch apps in the Apps Library of the UK National Health Service (NHS).

 Sleepio was one of ten partners worldwide to launch on Jawbone's UP self-tracking platform in April 2013, allowing import of sleep data collected by the UP activity tracker into Sleepio.
 Integrated support is also available to users of the BodyMedia FIT band.

 Sleepio was available free of charge via the NHS to people over 18 living in the English counties of Oxfordshire, Berkshire and Buckinghamshire.

 How it works

 The Sleepio program is delivered via the web and via mobile devices.
 A virtual sleep expert, The Prof, guides the user through six interactive weekly sessions.

 The results of the cognitive behavioural therapy group showed Sleepio to be comparable in effectiveness to face-to-face CBT.

-A 2020 study involving over 7,000 NHS patients found that a six-week Sleepio treatment was more effective than in-person therapy, with a success rate of 56% compared to 50%, and a gain of nearly six hours of sleep per week.
+A 2020 study involving over 7,000 NHS patients found that a six-week Sleepio treatment was effective, with a success rate of 56% compared to a target success rate of 50%, and a gain of nearly six hours of sleep per week.